Petrol, diesel prices unchanged across metros: Check fuel rates here

 State-run oil refiners such as Indian Oil, Bharat Petroleum, and Hindustan Petroleum revise the fuel rates on a daily basis, by taking into account the crude oil prices in the international markets, and the rupee-dollar exchange rates.

-Crude oil prices on Thursday fell by Rs 10 to Rs 5,693 per barrel after participants cut their positions.
-On the Multi Commodity Exchange, crude oil for the January delivery dropped by Rs 10, or 0.18 per cent, to Rs 5,693 per barrel with a business volume of 8,723 lots.
+Crude oil prices on Thursday fell Rs 34 to Rs 5,794 per barrel after participants cut their positions.
+On the Multi Commodity Exchange, crude oil for the January delivery dropped by Rs 34, or 0.58 per cent, to Rs 5,794 per barrel with a business volume of 9,951 lots.

-Globally, West Texas Intermediate crude oil was trading 0.31 per cent lower at USD 76.32 per barrel.
-Meanwhile, Brent crude, the international benchmark, was quoting 0.29 per cent lower to trade at USD 79 per barrel in New York.
+Globally, West Texas Intermediate crude oil was trading 0.23 per cent lower at USD 77.67 per barrel.
+Meanwhile, Brent crude, the international benchmark, was quoting 0.36 per cent higher to trade at USD 80.51 per barrel in New York.

 (With inputs from Agencies)